o-jasper/alt_require.lua/readme.md

 ## Lua global and package control

-Experimentation with using `load` to record, determine, and/or restrict things.
+"Sandboxing" using `loadfile`, replacing the environment to record, determine, and/or restrict things.
-Use `load` alone!
 Basically want to distinctions between `lua` and `luajit`.
 (it appears to work on both)

-Basically, it could be a mandatory access control tool, a tool to analyse.

 # Magic across-server lua
 Uses the above and storebin, Pegasus, lua-socket to keep track of objects on the other side.